desktop/desktop/docs/process/testing.md

   - [ ] `Report Issue...` opens issue filing in Desktop repository on `github.com`
   - [ ] `Contact GitHub Support...` opens `https://github.com/contact` page with user and build prepopulated
   - [ ] `Show User Guides` opens Desktop help page on `github.com`
+  - [ ] `Show Keyboard Shurtcuts` opens `https://help.github.com/en/desktop/getting-started-with-github-desktop/keyboard-shortcuts-in-github-desktop`
   - [ ] `Show Logs in Finder/Explorer` opens Finder/Explorer logs in local directory
     - [ ] Mac: `ls ~/Library/Application\ Support/GitHub\ Desktop/Logs/*.log`
     - [ ] Windows: `%LOCALAPPDATA%\\Desktop\\*.desktop.production.log`
   - [ ] About GitHub Desktop (Windows only)

+### Next Steps (wip)

 ### Repositories list
   - [ ] Current repository is always shown in top slot with respective icon; if repository exists
-  - [ ] Opening list shows all repositories in categorized alpha format with a working filter
+  - [ ] Opening list shows all repositories in categorized by owner in alpha format with a working filter
+    - [ ] If more than six repostories, a Recent group will appear at the top of the list; limit 3 repositories
     - [ ] `ESC` clears the filter
     - [ ] Search filter match results in bold characters
     - [ ] A repository with uncommitted files shows a `•` next to name